Package Torello.Java

 that it represented

-need to be stored, it is sometimes advisable to save them to one of Java's many standardjava.util.Collection
+need to be stored, it is very-often more advisable to first save those objects to one of Java's manyjava.util.Collection's

 Keep in mind that all of Java's'java.util.*'

-is re-loaded and written out as HTML a second time to verify and ensure that no information was lost in the conversion of the Java'POJO'
+is re-loaded and written out as HTML a second time to verify and ensure that no information was lost during the conversion of a Java'POJO'

 intoMIME-Encoded